lanl/metconsin/docs/source/method.rst

     \frac{dx_i }{dt}= x_i (\vec{\gamma}_i\cdot B_i^{-1}\vec{c}^*_i(\vec{y})) \\
     \frac{d\vec{y}}{dt} = -\sum_{i=1}^p x_i \Gamma^*_i B_i^{-1}\vec{c}^*_i(\vec{y})

-:py:func:`surfin_fba <dynamic_simulation.surfin_fba>` works by computing and FBA solution for each taxa and calling :py:func:`findWave <surfmod.SurfMod.findWave>` for each taxa to construct the above ODE.
+:py:func:`surfin_fba <metconsin.dynamic_simulation.surfin_fba>` works by computing and FBA solution for each taxa and calling :py:func:`findWave <metconsin.surfmod.SurfMod.findWave>` for each taxa to construct the above ODE.
 It then simulates forward according to this ODE until some flux value for some taxa becomes infeasible.
-At that point, an optimal solution is already available from the forward simulation, so the method only needs to call :py:func:`findWave <surfmod.SurfMod.findWave>` to find a new basis for forward simulation.
+At that point, an optimal solution is already available from the forward simulation, so the method only needs to call :py:func:`findWave <metconsin.surfmod.SurfMod.findWave>` to find a new basis for forward simulation.
 Simulation continues in this manner until a given stop time is reached or no such basis can be found (implying that the
 FBA problem itself has no valid solution).

 .. _metconsin: